Stone Street Dining: Old-World Charm in the Heart of Downtown Manhattan

-You will find some of the best places to eat and drink in New York City on a narrow cobblestone street in the heart of the Financial District called Stone Street.
+On a narrow cobblestone street in the heart of the Financial District called Stone Street.

 So whether you’re taking a free ride on the Staten Island Ferry, visiting the Statue of Liberty and Ellis Island, strolling along Wall Street, or paying tribute at the 9/11 Memorial, a break on Stone Street is a must.
 Often, we’ll end our private customized tours here.
 The perfect place to rest and refuel!

-A Quick Primer:
+A Quick Stone Street Primer

 This narrow cobblestone street in the heart of the Financial District was the first street paved with stone in the city, back when it was a small Dutch farming and trading colony called New Amsterdam.
 It was originally paved in 1658, when Wall Street was still a wooden wall built as a protective barrier at the northern edge of New Amsterdam.